ali-layken/BurstUI/posts/Blog_Setup.md

 Deno is growing promisng land as projects like Fresh evolve.
 I used <a target="_blank" rel="noopener noreferrer" href="https://deno.com/deploy">Deno Deploy</a> to easily host this website which is really just <a target="_blank" rel="noopener noreferrer" href="https://github.com/ali-layken/BurstUI/blob/main/posts/Blog_Setup.md">hosted on github repo</a> so you can really see how these rendereres work if you like.
 Since I tried Deno last about 2 years ago it has greatly improved integration with npm.
 I had <code>0 package issues</code> setting up this site (3js, tailwind, marked, fresh).
 <br/>
 <br/>
+<div style="height: 0.5rem; display: block;"></div>

+### Slide Back to the Home Page
+---
+<div style="height: 0.5rem; display: block;"></div>

 Using Islands really helps build a smooth experience by seperating computing resources for specific tasks.
 Deciding what to locally and what to send can vary a ton depending on the goal.
-For example, for security, if I wanted to use an API key to access google map to show a Google Map in a blog post I could make sure that API connection happens on the Server and not on an Island on the Client.
+For example, for security, if I wanted to use an API key to access Google Maps to show a Google Map in a blog post I could make sure that API connection happens on the Server and not on an Island on the Client.
+The homepage will load faster if you got the cube here or this page will load faster if you got the cube there since; it is now your cube now!
+You are now in charge of the Cube Island I've sent.
 Check out how smooth the opacity transition on this back link below is because **you** are rendering it.
-I am not sending you any frames or anything just the code...
+I am not sending you any frames or model data or anything, just the code to render each object...